X

 We call these four clans altogether as “Gem-pei-toh-kitsu” (源平藤橘).
 The Minamoto (源氏: Genji) and the Taira (平氏: Heishi) clans, the Fujiwara (藤原氏) and the Tachibana clans (橘氏).
 They are originated back in the 7th-9th century.

 I’ll introduce each clan’s overview and kamon, but these crests are just one representative kamon of some branch.
-Keep in mind while many branches out of them have the same family crest, others have different ones.
+Remember that while many branches out of them have the same family crest, others have different ones.

 The Minamoto clan (Genji)